Prateek-K-B/wanderlust-airbnb/README.md

 - Register/Login as a user
 - Browse available listings
 - Create new listing with title, description, price, and image
+- Edit or delete your own listings
-- View listings in detail
+- Leave reviews on listings

----
+- Explore listing locations on interactive Mapbox map